-Creating the Conditions and Capacity for Communities to Confidently Participate in Consent-Based Siting
+Creating the Conditions and Capacity for Communities to Confidently Participate in Collaborative-Based Siting

 Communities across the country are making decisions about approving or opposing the construction of new infrastructure of all types (energy-related, housing, transportation, water, etc.) Locating new infrastructure projects is referred to as “siting.”
 These projects often bring a mixture of benefits and costs to the local communities in which they are sited.